Judith Holm Memorial Student Awards for 2011

 • Affirmation that you obtained a sponsorship letter(s) (see Sponsorship below)

-Papers may be submitted by mail to be received in the Center office by February 18, 2011 (no exceptions).
-Use a traceable method for your own protection.
-Enclose letter of application from you and a letter from your sponsors.
+If you submit your paper in hard copy, please use a traceable method of delivery for your own protection.
+Enclose letter of application from you and letters from your sponsors.
 Your letter must include:

 • Your name